turbopope/js-island-finder/readme.md

 To analyze a repo: `./analyze /path/to/repo/ [out-dir [tree-ish [subpath...]]]` (the path must be absolute).
 Optionally pass an target output directory (defaults to `out/`).
 Optionally pass a [tree-ish](http://stackoverflow.com/a/18605496) (e.g. a commit-sha1) to specify which revision to analyze (defaults to `master`).
 Optionally pass a whitelist of subpaths in the directory that should be analyzed.
 For now, if you want to specify a revision or subpaths, you must specify the previous commits (use the defaults if you are unsure).

+The result is basically a map of the combination of developer and module to the number of times that developer used that api.
+It is output as both a CSV table and a JSON file.
+The CSV table can than further be processed by the `modulesToKeywords`-script prepend the most-used keyword to each module in another CSV table.
+That table can than be processed by the `condense`-script, which deletes the module names and combines the useage-counts of all modules with the same keyword.

 ### Keywords